Can MacBooks get viruses? Do Macs need antivirus?

 If your MacBook has been infected by a virus or malware, here are some signs to look out for:

 If your device or specific apps have started to operate slowly, this could be a sign of trouble.
-It could indicate that your Mac has become part of a botnet, potentially so it can participate in a DDoS attack or carry out cryptojacking.
+It could indicate that your Mac has become part of a botnet, potentially so it can participate in a DDoS attack or be used for cryptojacking.
 This extra activity slows down your computer.

 Unexplained new apps or tools: